Latest updates

 Construction schedule and impacts

-Construction of the Highland Section will begin approximately May 12, 2025 (after UW-Madison graduation) and is scheduled to be complete by Labor Day 2025 (before the UW is back in session).
+Construction of the Highland Section will begin May 12, 2025 (after UW-Madison graduation) and is scheduled to be complete by Labor Day 2025 (before the UW is back in session).

 Construction of the Highland Section will have major traffic impacts to the UW Hospital and Clinics and to the Forest Products Laboratory.
 There will also be traffic impacts to the VA Hospital.
 There is no work on University Bay Drive, which will remain fully open.
 The off ramp from Campus Drive to Highland Avenue will be closed during Stage 1 work starting approximately May 12, 2025 and may remain closed until June 27, 2025.
 During Stage 2 work, which may last up to 28 calendar days, the southbound lanes of Highland Avenue and both ramps to/from Campus Drive will be closed.
 During Stage 3 work, only the on ramp to Campus Drive from Highland Avenue will be closed.
 Stage 3 work may last up to 42 calendar days and is scheduled to be complete no later than September 5, 2025.